BattingBongo/discord-webhook-tools/README.md

 # Discord-Webhook-Tools

-This script is meant to be used for educational purposes only.
+This script is meant to be used for educational purposes only.<br>
-I am not responsible if your account gets terminated from Discord.
+I am not responsible if your account gets terminated from Discord.<br>
 I do not recommend anyone use this for malicious purposes.

 ###### Download